 Because this is a week where we all indulge, here’s a light and healthful way to enjoy a meatless meal without a lot of hands-on time: Sheet Pan Quesadillas with Sweet Potatoes, Poblanos and Black Beans with Chipotle Sour Cream!

-When I’m cooking for one of my personal chef clients, I generally line my baking sheets with aluminum foil if they have no objection.
-I’m a huge fan of nonstick aluminum foil!
+- When I’m cooking for one of my personal chef clients, I generally line my baking sheets with aluminum foil if they have no objection.
 Clean-up is so much easier!

-Whether you line your baking sheet first is up to you.
-If you line your baking sheet first, you can simply lift the roasted vegetables off the baking sheet and continue with a clean baking sheet.
+- Whether you line your baking sheet first is up to you.
+If you line your baking sheet first, you can simply lift the roasted vegetables off the baking sheet and continue with a clean baking sheet to bake the quesadillas.

 A word about cooking sprays: Some people find them objectionable because of the added chemicals and propellants.
 However, there are numerous good ones available now that are all-natural.
 Check out this information from Rodale: Best All-Natural Cooking Sprays.

-You can even make your own cooking spray!
+You can even make your own cooking spray using an oil mister!